-A study* of elderly Okinawans who followed CR for 60 years and limited calories by only eleven percent produced astounding results.
-Their average lifespan is the longest in the world while they also have fewer incidences of heart disease, cancer, diabetes, and Alzheimer’s disease.
-Their quality of life is better too, with many Okinawans who practice CR, staying active well into their nineties and beyond.
+Many LivingTheCRWay.com members follow a diet similar to that described in this study* of elderly Okinawans who followed calorie restriction for 60 years and limited calories moderately — by eleven percent.
+Their average lifespan is the longest in the world while they have less heart disease, cancer, diabetes, and Alzheimer’s disease.
+Their quality of life is better too, staying active well into their nineties and beyond.

 *Caloric restriction, the traditional Okinawan diet, and healthy aging: the diet of the world’s longest-lived people and its potential impact on morbidity and life span.